lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_3.md

 `@script`
-Keeping in mind the prevalence vs incidence, we can see that some questions we can't ask of retrospective cohorts.
-There are several other restrictions to consider of answerable questions.
-Because cohorts are observational studies, questions on causes are difficult, if not impossible, to answer.
-Questions that include people outside the scope of the cohort can't be answered.
-For instance, if the cohort is only older adults, you can't ask questions about young children using this data.
-More realistically, if the cohort has mostly people of European ancestry, you can't answer questions about other ethnic groups or ancestries.
-For prospective cohorts, because of the time component, we can answer questions that include some temporal aspect and also answer questions about risk in unexposed vs exposed.
+Knowing the difference between prevalence vs incidence, we can see that some questions can't be asked of retrospective cohorts since it only has prevalent cases.
+There are several other restrictions on questions to ask.
+Cohorts are observational studies, so questions on causes are difficult, or impossible, to answer.
+Questions about people or characteristics outside the cohort can't be answered.
+For instance, for a cohort of older adults, you can't ask questions about younger age groups.
+Or, more commonly, if the cohort is mainly those with European ancestry, you can't answer questions about other ethnic groups or ancestries.
+For prospective cohorts we can answer questions that include some time aspect and can also ask about risk in unexposed vs exposed.

 ---